Failed Wage Negotiations at Deutsche Bahn: EVG Throws Away Almost Completed Collective Bargaining Agreement

 The crux of the matter is the runtime

 The Federal Executive Board of the EVG is to decide on how to proceed on Thursday in Berlin.
-In addition to indefinite strikes, an arbitration procedure is also possible, in which one or more neutrally selected persons could bring the parties to the collective bargaining agreement back together.
+In addition to indefinite strikes, an arbitration procedure is also possible, in which one or more neutrally selected persons might bring the parties to the collective bargaining agreement back together.
 A few weeks ago, the way to a solution was paved in the collective bargaining dispute in the public sector.

 “The most difficult point is still the term, i.e. the time frame in which salary increases should take place,” EVG boss Martin Burkert told the news portal “t-online” before the negotiations failed.